 Ballen, CJ, SM Aguillon, A Awwad, AE Bjune, D Challou, AG Drake, M Driessen, A Ellozy, VE Ferry, EE Goldberg, W Harcombe, C Jørgensen, Z Koth, S McGaugh, C Mitry, B Mosher, H Mostafa, RH Petipas, PAG Soneral, S Watters, D Wassenberg, SL Weiss, A Yonas, KR Zamudio, S Cotner.
 In review.
 Smaller classes promote equitable student participation in STEM.

 Aguillon, SM*, G-F Siegmund*, R Petipas, AG Drake, S Costner, CJ Ballen.
-In prep.
-Gender differences in student participation persist in an active learning classroom. (*equal contribution)
+In review.
+Gender differences in student participation in an active learning classroom. (*equal contribution)